ksu-is/RoloTech/README.md

 - [x] Create a readme to describe all that this project entails
 - [x] Begin creating some code for this project
 - [x] Find related repository and compare
+- [x] Update code with necessary changes
+- [x] Upload code to repository or use a clone to begin with
-- [ ] Finish creating code for this project
+- [x] Finish creating code for this project
-- [ ] Review code and ensure accuracy
+- [x] Review code and ensure accuracy
+- [ ] Create marketing slide for project
-- [ ] Update code with necessary changes
+- [ ] Present project to peers
-- [ ] Upload code to repository or use a clone to begin with
+- [ ] Update tasks list and code somemore